 The current cost of headsets rule this out at present.
 However, like most new technology, eventually such headsets will become affordable and then VR courses could be much more likely.
 As it stands, there is probably still currently a market for this – consider international students for whom a headset is much cheaper than moving to and living overseas.

-As demonstrated above, there is plenty of scope for VR to integrate into higher education.
+As demonstrated above, there is plenty of scope for virtual reality to integrate into higher education.
 But the technology is not without its limitations, from making note taking difficult to the huge investment required in obtaining the necessary technology.
 Like with all new technology, we would do well to consider both the positives and negatives before launching into it without consideration.
 However, with many of the world’s largest tech giants investing billions into it, it looks like VR will soon become part of our reality.